 Over the years I’ve collected bits and pieces once belonging to my mother to complete my kitchen.
-Prized possessions all of them – her well used, decades old recipe book, with her familiar script fading into the yellowing pages; the pale blue Royal Dalton dinner service; the silver fudge jar that once belonged to my grannie.
+Prized possessions all of them – her well used, decades old recipe book, with her familiar script fading into the yellowing pages; the pale blue Royal Doulton dinner service; the silver fudge jar that once belonged to my grannie.
 When she passed last summer, I’ve felt the need to use all of them more frequently, perhaps channeling her in some way – their true value lying in sentiment and memory.

-There is something deeply satisfying cooking with things that has been passed down through generations.
+There is something deeply satisfying cooking with things that have been passed down through generations.
 Story built upon story with each recipe made and served.
 I never did inherit a cast iron pan, which didn’t bother me, until my love of the South and all things Southern in my grown up life began to take shape.
 Well-loved, well-seasoned cast iron heirlooms are often bequeathed in wills and family feuds have arisen depending on the pans placement.
 Southern cooks treat their cast iron skillet as a beloved friend – caring for them through regular cleaning, curing and most importantly cooking with them frequently.

 My journey began in earnest in search of a cast iron pan a few years ago.
 It was important to me that the pan I bought had history.
 I wanted its surface to have held the accumulated flavors, seasoning, and residue of a generation worth of meals – hearty Savannah red rice, succotash, corn bread and peach cobbler.